-Faculty that are full-time, regular faculty members holding the rank of assistant professor, associate professor, or professor are eligible to apply for university travel grants.
-Priority will be given to those faculty members in tenure track or promotion eligible tracks.
+Full-time, regular faculty members holding the rank of assistant professor, associate professor, or professor are eligible to apply for university travel grants.
+Priority will be given to those faculty members in tenure track or promotion-eligible tracks.
 Administrators, instructors, full-time temporary, and adjunct faculty are not eligible to apply.

-The application packet must include the original and 6 copies of the following:
+The application packet must include the original and six copies of the following:

 When a proposal is approved for funding and the faculty member accepts the award and its conditions, money will be transferred to the home department for use by the faculty member.

 IV.
 EVALUATION CRITERIA AND LIMITATIONS

 All proposals should justify and explain the contribution to the field (discipline), authorship ranking, presentation topic, originality, and other merits of the application.
 A limited number of travel grants will be awarded based on competitive criteria and available funds.
 Faculty members are limited to a maximum awarding of $1,500 per year.